pelithne/AKS_secure_baseline_the_hard_way/README.md

 myveryuniquename.westeurope.cloudapp.azure.com
 ````

-Lets make an environment variable of the uniqe name, and call it $DNS_NAME
+Lets make an environment variable of the uniqe name, and call it $DNS_NAME.

 ````
 DNS_NAME=<your unique name>